‘Game Of Thrones’: Emilia Clarke Responds To Season 8 Remake Petition

 “I don’t read anything online really because it doesn’t help my brain,” she said.
 “Largely speaking, I think people are being really kind about Daenerys and Mother Dragon and backing me up, so that’s lovely.”

-As previously reported by The Inquisitr, HBO was expected to have a prequel series based thousands of years prior to the events that unfolded in the original series.
+As previously reported by The Inquisitr, HBO was expected to have a prequel series set thousands of years prior to the events that unfolded in the original series.
 The new series, which had already filmed a pilot, was recently canceled.
 However, the network followed up with good news for Game of Thrones fans by announcing that they would still be producing a spinoff series.
 This one, called House of The Dragon, would follow the spectacular rise and fall of House Targaryen.